-398 Marlborough was designed by Peabody and Stearns, architects, and built in 1887-1888 by Woodbury & Leighton, builders, for Benjamin Williams Crowninshield and Walter Channing Cabot, one of three contiguous houses (398-400-402 Marlborough).
+398 Marlborough was designed by Peabody and Stearns, architects, and built in 1887-1888 by Woodbury & Leighton, builders, for Benjamin Williams Crowninshield and Walter Channing Cabot, one of three contiguous houses (398-400-402 Marlborough) built for speculative sale.
 They are shown as the owners on the final building inspection report, dated December 26, 1888.

-By the 1894-1895 winter season, 398 Marlborough was the home of Dr. Joel Ernest Goldthwait and his wife, Jessie Sophie (Rand) Goldthwait.
-He was an orthopedic surgeon and also maintained his office at 396 Marlborough.
+On March 14, 1894, 398 Marlborough was purchased from Walter C. Cabot by Dr. Joel Ernest Goldthwait.
+He and his wife, Jessie Sophie (Rand) Goldthwait, made it their home.
+He was an orthopedic surgeon and also maintained his office at 398 Marlborough.
 They previously had lived (and he had maintained his office) at 719 Boylston.

-In 1898, the Goldthwaits purchased 372 Marlborough and he converted into medical offices for himself and several other physicians.
+In April of 1898, the Goldthwaits purchased 372 Marlborough and he converted it into a combination of apartments and medical offices for himself and several other physicians.

 William Wesselhoeft was a homeopathic physician.
 He maintained his offices at 398 Marlborough.

 William Wesselhoeft’s father died in August of 1909, and William and Emily Wesselhoeft moved temporarily to his home at 176 Commonwealth.
 They remained there until the house was sold in December of 1911, after which they moved back to 398 Marlborough.